PeterNaydenov/morph/README.md

 // demo === 'Hello, Ivan!'
 ```

-Morph contains also a builtin template storages.
-Instead of creating variable for each template, we can use the storages.
+Morph also has a built-in template storage.
+Instead of creating a variable for each template, we can use the storage.

 ```js
 // add template to the storage.
 Automatically builds the render function